charan-eleti/DWH/README.md

 # YETI Data warehousing

-The Goal of this library is to store all code, workflows and other Data Warehouse (or) Date Lake Objects.
+The Goal of this library is to store any related code, workflows and other Data Warehouse (or) Date Lake Objects.

 ### Goals